aananthcn/NammaOSEK/README.md

 * `CTRL+a x`
 <br>

-Debugging FreeOSEK on QEMU (ARM926EJ-S)
+Debugging NammaOSEK on QEMU (ARM926EJ-S)
 ----
 To debug using gdb, use the following command in
 * `QEMU_AUDIO_DRV=none qemu-system-arm -M versatilepb -m 128M -nographic `**`-s -S`**` -kernel osek-os.bin`